cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `proposalStartDomainCubeLimitUpper = 3*-2.5e100`

-    will only set the upper limits on the first, second, and the third dimensions to `-2.5*10**100`, while the rest of the upper limits for the missing dimensions will be automatically set to the default value.
+    will only set the upper limits on the first, second, and third dimensions to `-2.5*10**100`, while the rest of the upper limits for the missing dimensions will be automatically set to the default value.

 The default values for all elements of `proposalStartDomainCubeLimitUpper` are taken from the corresponding values in the input variable `domainCubeLimitUpper`.